ktwilkinson1/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 ## What is SSL Termination?

+Termination is when NGINX Plus closes the client connection and forwards the client data over a new unencrypted connection to servers in an upstream group.
 SSL terminations act as the server-side SSL endpoint for connections with clients.
 It decrypts requests and encrypts responses that backend servers would usually do.
-Termination is when NGINX Plus closes the client connection and forwards the client data over a new unencrypted connection to servers in an upstream group.
-NGINX plus R6 and later performs SSL termination for TCP connections as well as HTTP connections.
+NGINX plus R6 and later performs SSL termination for TCP connections and HTTP connections.

 ## Prerequisites